joelparkerhenderson/ways-of-working/README.md

 * Each teammate has a crossover person that is able to handle the teammate's work in their absence.
 * If you have a social network page that's relevant to the team, such as LinkedIn page, then make sure it's current.
 * Designate an office area for louder/bigger communications, and an area for silence.

-<h2><a name="team-feedback">For team feedback</a></h2>

-* Giving and receiving feedback is an ongoing goal of ours.
-* We value feedback being consistent, continous, and constructive.
-* We value feedback that is timely, and comes early and often.
-* We value positive complimentary feedback and we also value constructive negative feedback.
-* To give and receive truly candid feedback, people must feel a sense of safety and trust.
-* To create safety and trust, we get to know each other and we talk about emotions.
-* It's OK to say no to giving feedback or receiving feedback.
-* We aim to give lots of positive feedback; a good ratio is 5 positive interactions to 1 negative interaction, even in the midst of a conflict.
-* We praise effort and we also praise ability.
-* It's great to offer some positive feedback, then stop there.
-* Start small with feedback.
-* Timely feedback is better than late feedback.
-* Actionable feedback is better than unactionable feedback.
-* Transparent feedback is better than opaque feedback.
-* Ask for feedback often.
-* Leaders need to explicitly lead great feedback culture.
-* Ask.
-* Don't Punish.
-* Show the impact.
-* Make it easy.
-* Create safe places for feedback.
-* Create a regular system for feedback.
-* Make feedback secure and safe.
-* Start small.
-* Implement feedback culture as normal.
-* Have a variety of feedback channels that work well for a variety of personalities.
-* Foster both positive feedback and negative feedback.
-* Explain measures behind decisions regarding feedback.
-* Explain the benefits of feedback.
-* Focus on transparency, so everyone understands how the feedback system works and its purpose.
-* Talk explicitly with the team about the feedback culture you want to create.
-* Create feedback norms for the team.
-* Systematize mechanisms for giving feedback.
-* Ensure you’re giving lots of positive feedback.
-* Value relationship-building.
-* Emphasize "What is going well" and "What could go better".

 <h2><a name="team-sign-language">For team sign language</a></h2>